vespa-engine/documentation/en/faq.md

 #### Is filters supported?
 Add filters to the query using [YQL](query-language.html) using boolean, numeric and [text matching](text-matching-ranking.html).
+Query terms can be annotated as filters, which means that they are not highlighted when bolding results.

 #### How to query for similar items?
 One way is to describe items using tensors and query for the